omodara-ux/INST377-Final-Project-/Developers Manual.md

 9. This endpoint gets all nutrient types in the database.
 GET /api/v2/nutriments

-10.This endpoint gets all the product reviews in the database GET /api/v2/product_reviews
+10. This endpoint gets all the product reviews in the database GET /api/v2/product_reviews

 11. This endpoint gets all the ingredients in the database.